When Death Becomes Life and Love Conquers All

 I would have to write faster and still try to pull all the memories and stories together in a mind that was filling with grief and fear of loss and then I remembered in one slight instant, who I really am.
 The core of my own personal truth resurfaced its authentic self and I knew there would be ample time to finish this creation and share it with her.
 I did, however, speed up my process of writing and I must say this saddened me a bit as I knew that I would be leaving out many of the things I wanted to recall in the passages of these writings.
 I continually reminded myself that they were all gently stored in the corners of my mind and my mom was my mirror in time.
 I found comfort and a sense of peacefulness in this truth and also reminded myself of her beautiful continued journey that would never end, for life never dies it just continues on in another form.
 She would never really be gone.

 I briskly finished the book and then I sat for several days waiting for some light to go on as to what the title would be.
-Nothing was coming to me and I felt out of place in the reality that I may have trouble describing this work in title form.
+Nothing was coming to me and I felt out of place in the reality that I might have trouble describing this work in title form.
 Then I realized that the title had been in front of me every day, in fact, every day for several years.
 Back in 2004, I created a nonprofit called The Giving Space.
-My original idea was that it would be a property, a retreat space for people of all walks of life to come and be with self.
-A place to embrace the beauty and the solitude and to find a deeper meaning to one’s inner purpose.
+My original idea was that it would be a property, a retreat space for people of all walks of life to come and be with self — a place to embrace the beauty and the solitude and to find a deeper meaning to one’s inner purpose.

-The idea lingered for years in fact my email address was deb@thegivingspacethus in front of me every day as I continued to embrace the idea that this magical place would materialize one day.
-It was so obvious at that moment that I had to laugh and just thank my mom once again as, yes, she was The Giving Space in my life.
+The idea lingered for years, in fact my email address was deb@thegivingspace thus in front of me every day as I continued to embrace the idea that this magical place would materialize one day.
+It was so obvious at that moment that I had to laugh and just thank my mom once again as, yes; she was The Giving Space in my life.
 Therefore, the title of the book is in honor of her.

 I published it with a sense of gratitude and accomplishment knowing that it would mean the world to my mom.
 As this human experience would have it, my mother took herself out of hospice care nine days after entering it, saying she was just not ready yet, and that was that.
 So here we are, the book is done, my mom is continuing her journey of life and she continues to amaze us to the last breath.
 Let me tell you more about that.

-That episode with hospice care took place on the first of March, 2013 and my mom continued on as the disease was winning and taking over her tiny body as she became weaker and frailer.
+That episode with hospice care took place on the first of March, 2013, and my mom continued on as the disease was winning and taking over her tiny body as she became weaker and frailer.
 We knew from the beginning that this would be the case as my mother decided not to have intervention including alternative medicine.
 She just wanted to be as she was and go on to her natural ending of this phase of life’s journey and she certainly did it with a measure full of grace and wit.
-My mom, my hero.
+My mom — my hero.

 After discontinuing hospice at the dismay and disbelief of her health care providers, she continued to show up for life and keep us all on our toes, laughing and crying but mostly laughing.
 She would go to the clinic twice a week for blood draws and some necessary blood transfusions, but I know she really went to connect with the nurses and make them laugh.
 They all loved her so much and truly looked forward to the days that she would arrive for her labs.
 My mom is one of the funniest people I have ever met.
 How great is that and she is my mother.
 You got to love that!